What Is a TWIC Card and How Do You Get One?

 Who Needs a TWIC Card?

-The first type of driver who could benefit from obtaining a TWIC card is a new trucker.
-For example, if you’re a trucking company owner and you’ve recently hired inexperienced truckers, it’s wise to start expanding their qualifications early.
-The more areas they’re qualified to haul loads, the more experience they can get and the more routes they can drive to, such as maritime facilities and vessels.
+Even brand-new truck drivers can benefit from getting a TWIC card, as it allows them to start expanding their qualifications from the get-go.
+The more areas new drivers are qualified to haul loads, the more experience they can get and the more routes they can drive to, such as maritime facilities and vessels.

 Benefits of Having a TWIC Card